-How well you have responded to treatment will be measured regularly in terms of the amount of key substances or cell types in your blood, and of other substances in your urine.
-Your doctors will be particularly interested to measure the level of paraprotein or light chains in your blood; the number of abnormal plasma cells in the bone marrow, and an improvement in your symptoms, kidney function and general wellbeing.
+How well you have responded to treatment will be measured regularly in terms of the number of key substances or cell types in your blood, and of other substances in your urine.
+Your doctors will be particularly interested to measure the level of paraprotein or light chains in your blood and the number of abnormal plasma cells in the bone marrow, and look for an improvement in your symptoms, kidney function and general wellbeing.